dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

       need to, but it was almost always a huge setback.
 In early 2011, after finally getting my license when my license was suspended.

 - self-awareness is a valuable trait with regard to identity and image
+  - it's essential to all the other facets, especially: networking, communication, signaling and

 - developing an understanding of how your organization is perceived
   - as well as the groups and units within it